artlav/meteor_decoder/README.md

  -t         Write stat file with time information

 Print:
- -q         Don''t print verbose info
+ -q         Don't print verbose info
- -Q         Don''t print anything
+ -Q         Don't print anything
  -p         Print loads of debug info
- -na        Don''t compress the debug output to a single line
+ -na        Don't compress the debug output to a single line

 As of August 2019, N2 and N2-2 got APIDs 64 (0.5-0.7), 65 (0.7-1.1) and 66 (10.5-11.5)
 As of March 2017, N2 got APIDs 64 (0.5-0.7), 65 (0.7-1.1) and 68 (10.5-11.5)
 Defaults produce 125 image compatible with many tools
 Nice false color image is produced with -r 65 -g 65 -b 64
-Decoded dump is 9 times smaller than the raw signal, and can be re-decoded 20x as fast, so it''s a good format to store images and play with channels
+Decoded dump is 9 times smaller than the raw signal, and can be re-decoded 20x as fast, so it's a good format to store images and play with channels